tontini-dev/kahoot-pokemon-app/README.md

 ## 📁 Folder Structure

-- `components/`: Contains list, card and detail components
+- `components/`: Pokémon list, card, and detail views
-- `services/`: API integration and model
+- `services/`: API integration and Pokémon model
 - `styles/`: Global SCSS styles

 ## 🧠 Author's Note

-This app was built with simplicity and clarity in mind, aiming for clean architecture, separation of concerns, and a delightful UI.
+This app was built with simplicity and clarity in mind, using modern Angular concepts such as standalone components, typed APIs, and dynamic rendering.
+The "Load more" functionality adds a dynamic, real-world feel to the interface.

 ---